MicrosoftDocs/windows-iotcore-docs/windows-iotcore/develop-your-app/AppInstaller.md

 keywords: windows iot, app installation, Windows Device Portal, devices
 ---

-# Install your app in IoT Core device
+# Install your app on an IoT Core device
 You can install your app by various methods and they are listed below.

 ## Using Windows Device Portal